acafiero/sales-predictions/README.md

 ### Data:
-The data utilized was provided from a third-party sourced and was cleaned in order to find a more accurate representation of sales figures across the company.
+The data utilized was provided from a third-party source and was cleaned in order to find a more accurate representation of sales figures across the company.

 ## Methods
 - Seeing there was a lot of excess data within the dataset, I chose to drop several of the categories that would not apply to an in-depth look at sales metrics.